0x00-A/ircserv/NOTES.md

 + The two values that identify each endpoint, an IP address and a port number, are often called a socket.

-+ socket functions that pass a socket address structure from the process to the kernel, bind, connect
++ socket functions that pass a socket address structure from the process to the kernel: bind, connect

 + sin.len: The four socket functions that pass a socket address structure from the process to the kernel, bind, connect, sendto, and sendmsg, all go through the sockargs function in a Berkeley-derived implementation (p.
 452 of TCPv2).
 This function copies the socket